sarkershantonu/java-novice-to-advance/thread/threading/readme.md

 # Inter Thread communication example

+# Tools
+- Use visual VM to see how this is working